gagson/LiDAR-plus-object-detection/README.md

 Environment tested: iPhone 12 Pro/ iOS 15.4.1/ Xcode version 13.2.1/ macOS Big Sur 11.6.5

-This code was primarily a prototypic simulation application of the Master's Thesis "Railway platform edge detection method for visually-impaired using computer vision fused with depth maps from LiDAR" (Class of 2022) at Graduate School of Information Technology, Kobe Institute of Computing.
+This code was primarily a prototypic demonstration application of the Master's Thesis "Railway platform edge detection method for visually-impaired using computer vision fused with depth maps from LiDAR" (Class of 2022) at Graduate School of Information Technology, Kobe Institute of Computing.

 (Drafting)